Generalized Eckardt points on del Pezzo surfaces of degree 1: Introduction

 Del Pezzo surfaces of degree 1 contain 240 lines over an algebraically closed field, and at most 10 lines intersect in one point outside characteristic 2 and 3 (at most 16 and 12 in those characteristics, respectively) \cite{vLW}.
 Besides this, little is known about the configurations of these lines.
 This is in sharp contrast with del Pezzo surfaces of higher degree.
 For example, del Pezzo surfaces of degree 3 (the smooth cubic surfaces in $\mathbb{P}^3$) contain 27 lines, and any point on the surface is contained in at most 3 lines; such a point is called an \textsl{Eckardt point}.
 There are at most 45 Eckardt points on a cubic surface in characteristic 2, and at most 18 otherwise.
 A del Pezzo surface of degree 2 contains 56 lines, a point on it is contained in at most 4 lines (a \textsl{generalized Eckardt point}), and there are at most 126 generalized Eckardt points on such a surface.

-Following the notation established for del Pezzo surfaces of degrees 2 and 3, we call a point on a del Pezzo surface of degree 1 over a field with characteristic unequal to 2 and 3, that is contained in the intersection of 10 lines, a \textsl{generalized Eckardt point}.
-For characteristics 2 and 3 we define this to be the intersection point of 16 and 12 concurrent lines, respectively.
-The connection between points contained in many lines and the aforementioned arithmetic results prompts the following questions.
+Following the terminology established for del Pezzo surfaces of degrees 2 and 3, we call a point on a del Pezzo surface of degree 1 over a field with characteristic unequal to 2 and 3, that is contained in the intersection of 10 lines, a \textsl{generalized Eckardt point}.
+For characteristics 2 and 3 we define this to be the intersection point of 16 and 12 lines, respectively.
+The knowledge we have about del Pezzo surfaces of degree at least 2 prompts the following questions.

 \begin{question} How many generalized Eckardt points can a del Pezzo surface of degree 1 contain? \end{question}

 \begin{question} How likely is it for a del Pezzo surface of degree 1 to contain a generalized Eckardt point? \end{question}